A Single View of Marriage |

 "Reputation is what other people know about you.
 Honor is what you know about yourself." — Lois McMaster Bujold

 Boys and men will always notice (note I didn't say lust), and be fascinated by, the female form.
+Young or old, we are hard-wired by God to be visually drawn to it.
 God alone is responsible for that.
 He created us that way, and as many times as we would love to permanently switch it off or destroy it—unless something medically happens to us (castration or severe, chronic depression, etc.) to destroy it—we're stuck with it.

-The pornography "industry" knows this, and pornography will always have a strong allure for two primary reasons:
+The pornography industry knows this, and it remains their greatest weapon.
+Pornography will always have a strong allure for two primary reasons:

 Obviously, I can only speak for myself, but from talking with other men about this, it seems to me that the source(s) of the struggle often differ for most (except for the first item listed below, which is true for all men).
 It could be one or more of the following reasons, or some I'm not aware of: